 A Pitta Vata diet can be a bit confusing.
-It might be interesting for you to know though, that the dual Prakriti (body type) is the commonest form of Prakriti.
-So if you’re wondering how to cater to two dosha which are opposite in nature, you’re not alone!
+It might be interesting for you to know though, that the dual prakriti (body type) is the commonest form of prakriti.
+So if you’re wondering how to cater to two doshas which are opposite in nature, you’re not alone!

 In this article, you’ll learn…

 The Pitta Vata Diet